Dwight School: Dwight Schools Global Network

-The Dwight Schools are an international network of campuses and programs, which include the original Dwight School in New York, Dwight Global Online School, Dwight School London in England, the Shanghai Qibao Dwight High School, in Shanghai, China, Dwight School Seoul, and Dwight School Dubai in the United Arab Emirates, which held its grand opening in September 2018.
-The Dwight Schools Network also opened Dwight school Hanoi in 2024.
+The Dwight Schools Global Network is a group of affiliated international campuses connected with Dwight School in New York City.
+These include Dwight Global Online School, Dwight School London in the United Kingdom, Shanghai Qibao Dwight High School in China, Dwight School Seoul in South Korea, Dwight School Dubai in the United Arab Emirates, and Dwight School Hanoi in Vietnam.

 Dwight School's association with Dwight School London goes back over 40 years when Stephen Spahn, Chancellor of Dwight School New York opened the school.
 In 2008, what was known as Woodside Park International School was renamed as The North London International School (NLIS) and later renamed Dwight School London in 2012.
 In 2010, Dwight London opened a partner school in London called The Holmewood School (THSL) which aims to provide special education for children of high cognitive ability with difficulties associated with autism.
 In 2009, Dwight entered into the first joint diploma program in China with the Capital Normal High School, attached to Capital Normal University, in Beijing.
 Through this program, each student receives a joint Capital Normal/Dwight School diploma with strong emphasis on English as a Second Language.

 In 2010, Dwight was chosen from 180 foreign schools by the government of Seoul, Korea, to open Dwight School Seoul as a model IB School for five hundred forty students in grades K-12.
 Opened in fall 2012, the school is housed within a new multimillion-dollar media and culture complex, Seoul's Digital Media City.

-Academics – International Baccalaureate Program

-In 1996, Dwight became the second school in North America to offer all three International Baccalaureate (IB) Programs: the IB Primary Years Program, for students grades 3 to 12; the IB Middle Years Program, for students in grades 6–10; and the IB Diploma Program, for students in grades 11–12.
-A Certificate Program is available to students who do not wish to pursue the full IB Diploma Program and instead take some elective courses.
-Approximately half the graduating seniors receive the full IB diploma.

-Athletics

-Dwight has fielded athletic teams since the founding of the school.
-It is a member of the ISAL league and the ACIS league as well as the New York State Association of Independent Schools (NYSAIS).
-Dwight has an off-campus sport facility called the Dwight School Athletic Center, or DSAC, for short.
-DSAC is located on 109th street on the Upper East Side/Harlem.
-DSAC is equipped with a full-sized swimming pool, a full sized basketball and volleyball court, a smaller weight-lifting room, and has turf on the roof for soccer.
-Dwight participates in the following sports: